nanoframework/nf-debugger/README.md

 ### Welcome to the **nanoFramework** debugger libraries repository!

-The debugger library provides debugging and communication capabilities for .NET and to debug and communicate with **nanoFramework** devices.
+The debugger library provides debugging and communication capabilities to .NET applications and allows debugging and communicate with .NET **nanoFramework** devices.
-It's provided as source code and as a Nuget package that can be integrated on any application.
+It's provided as source code and as a NuGet package that can be integrated on any application.

 This repo contains: